paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-personnel-officers.md

 **(c)** In determining a member’s years of active service for the purpose of computing separation pay under this section, each full month of service that is in addition to the number of full years of service creditable to the member is counted as one-twelfth of a year and any remaining fractional part of a month is disregarded.

-**(d)** The acceptance of separation pay under this section does not deprive a person of any retirement benefits from the United States.
+**(d)** The acceptance of separation pay under this section does not deprive an individual of any retirement benefits from the United States.
 However, there shall be deducted from each of his retirement payments so much thereof as is based on the service for which he has received separation pay under this section, until the total deductions equal the amount of such separation pay.

 ### Statutory Notes

 #### Amendments
+2021—Subsec. (d).
+Pub.
+L. 116–283 substituted “an individual” for “a person”.

 2018—Pub.
 L. 115–282 renumbered [section 286a of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section286a&num=0&edition=prelim) as this section.

 2012—Subsec. (d).
 Pub.
 L. 112–213 substituted “separation pay” for “severance pay” wherever appearing.